Mississippi clinic ends challenge of near-ban on abortion

 Because the clinic is dropping its lawsuit, the Mississippi Supreme Court will not issue a new ruling.

 In West Virginia, Women’s Health Center began scheduling patients for abortions for as early as next week after a judge on Monday blocked enforcement of the state’s 150-year-old abortion ban.
-West Virginia Attorney General Patrick Morrisey said Tuesday that his office filed an appeal to keep the ban in place.
+West Virginia Attorney General Patrick Morrisey said Tuesday that his office had filed a motion to the state Supreme Court asking for a stay to keep the ban in place while his office proceeds with an appeal.

 “We believe it’s critical to file for an immediate stay in light of this flawed decision and seek this emergency measure to prevent immediate loss of precious life,” he said in a statement, adding that when “life is in jeopardy, no effort can be spared to protect it.”

-Note: This story has been corrected to show that West Virginia Attorney General Patrick Morrisey’s office has filed a motion to the state Supreme Court asking for a stay to keep the state’s abortion ban in place while his office proceeds with an appeal.